-With the dog with this type of personality, you need to understand something and that is dogs have a very good memory.
-They especially have a very good memory about things that have scared them at one time or another.
-Remember that this dog that is going to need some time and patience from the owner especially in the beginning of training.
-Even when you get a dog like this, one of the first things you want to do is identify the fears, and try to eliminate them from the very beginning.
+With these "cooler colored" dogs, remember that dogs have a very good memory.
+They especially have a very good memory about things that might have scared them at one time or another.
+Remember that "cooler colored" dogs are going to need some time and patience from the owner, especially in the beginning of training.
+Even when you first adopt a dog like this, one of the first things you want to do is identify the fears, and try to eliminate those fears from the very beginning.

-Unlike high strung dogs, you are going to want to incorporate anything in the training session that will motivate the dog.
+Unlike high strung dogs or "warmer colored dogs", you are going to want to incorporate anything in the training session that will motivate the dog.
 When it comes to treats, try finding something the dog really likes, and try to limit the time the dog gets the treat only to training sessions.

 Your voice is also an important factor.
-By having a more upbeat tone to your voice, you will be amazed how much you can really bring out the personality of your dog.
-On the other hand, sometimes just the tone of a firm voice will make the shy dog more shy.
+By having a more upbeat tone to your voice, you'll be amazed how much you can really bring out the personality of your dog.
+On the other hand, quite often, just the tone of a firm voice will make the shy dog more shy.
 You want to really avoid going that direction.
 Try keeping a friendly and happy voice.

-Although I do not use this type of training much, clicker training is a great motivational tool in training soft and shy dogs too.
+Although I do not use this type of training much with dogs, clicker training is a great motivational tool in training soft and shy dogs too.

-All dogs look to us for guidance and reassurance, but in the beginning of training, a soft and shy dogs needs it most.
+All dogs look to us for guidance and reassurance, but in the beginning of training, green and blue dogs needs it most.